A Guide For Mapping Content To The B2B Buyer's Journey

 Content Examples For Each Stage Of The Buyer's Journey

 These content examples are from a CDMO client that partners with Outsourced Pharma.
-Using the above chart as a guide, each of these articles was classified according to buyer's journey stage.
+Using the above chart as a guide, each of these articles was classified according to the buyer's journey stage.

 - Early Stage: Managing The Challenges Of Small Batch Formulations (notice this does not even mention the name of the company anywhere in the article)